5 Things I Wish I Knew When I Started Flying

-I’ve been flying drones for a few years now and one of the questions I get from new pilots is, “What are some things you wish you would have known when you first started out?”
+I’ve been flying drones for a several years now and one of the questions I get from new pilots is, “What are some things you wish you would have known when you first started out?”
 So I thought it would be helpful to compile five things I wish I would have known sooner.

 1) Always scout your locations

 One of my favorite free tools for scouting new locations to fly and shoot at is Google Earth.
 Google Earth allows you to get a good sense about the landscape, obstacles, roads, parking and clear takeoff areas of that location without having to leave your house.
 I also like to use it to virtually explore an area that is unfamiliar to me to see if there are any interesting patterns, subjects or landmarks, like in this example, that I might otherwise miss just being at ground level.

 2) Know the rules and where you can fly

 When I first started flying, figuring out the rules for where I could fly my drone was impossible.
 The Federal Aviation Administration’s (FAA) website had no information which made everything even more confusing.
 Thankfully, things have changed and there are quite a few resources for learning what the drone rules are.

 This is why I highly recommend you first study the FAA’s Know Before You Fly website to learn what the rules are for operating your UAV.
 Then before each flight, I recommend you visit a website like Airmap.io or download an app like Hover because they provide up-to-date maps of where you can and cannot fly your drone.